-10. The Governance & Nominations Committee working group concluded that the Court of the University is effective and overall meets its Statement of Primary Responsibilities and complies with the Scottish Code of Good HE Practice and the HE Governance Act 2016 (where applicable).
-The Committee is invited to accept this report and recommend to Court that the findings and recommendations for further enhancement be accepted.
+10. The Governance & Nominations Committee concluded that the Court of the University is effective and overall meets it's Statement of Primary Responsibilities and complies with the Scottish Code of Good HE Practice and the HE Governance Act 2016 (where applicable).
+It recommends to Court that the findings and recommendations for further enhancement be accepted.

-Governance & Nominations Committee Working Group
+Governance & Nominations Committee